Horticultural & Management

 Sponsor: Citrus Research and Development Foundation

 USDA-ARS-USHRL, Fort Pierce Florida has thus-far produced over 2,750 scion or rootstock plants transformed to express peptides that might mitigate HLB, and many additional plants are being produced.
 The more rapidly this germplasm can be evaluated, the sooner we will be able to identify transgenic strategies for controlling HLB.
 The purpose of this project is to support a high-throughput facility to evaluate transgenic citrus for HLB-resistance.
 Non-transgenic citrus can also be subjected to the screening program.
 CRDF funds are being used for the inoculation steps of the program.
 Briefly, individual plants are caged with infected psyllids for one week, and then housed for six months in a greenhouse with an open infestation of infected psyllids.
 Plants are then moved into a psyllid-free greenhouse and evaluated for growth, HLB-symptoms and Las titer.
-This report marks the end of the first quarter of the project, during which we have established the infrastructure for the screening program.
-A technician dedicated to the project is being hired, two small greenhouses for rearing psyllids are almost completed, and general supplies including insect cages have been procured.
-USHRL dedicated an existing conventional greenhouse for the project, erected two new hoop houses for the project, and assigned a support scientist to the screening project.
-Additional ARS funds were used to increase the bio-security of the existing greenhouse to guard against invasion of parasitoids of the psyllid.
+This report marks the end of the second quarter of the project, during which we have established the infrastructure for the screening program.
+A technician dedicated to the project has been hired, two small greenhouses for rearing psyllids have been completed and are functioning well, and 18 individually caged CLas-infected plants are being used to rear ACP for infestations.
+Psyllids will be available for challenging test plants in January.
 This screening program supports two USHRL projects funded by CRDF for transforming citrus.

 Category: Horticultural & Management